strategicdata/pmhc-mds-spec/doc/identifier-management.rst

-Identifier Management
+Identifier management
 =====================

-Managing Provider Organisation Codes
+Managing Provider Organisation codes
 ------------------------------------
 Provider Organisations will be created and managed by Primary Health Networks(PHNs) through a user interface.
 Each PHN must create their own Provider Organisations